 - You can secure intellectual collaboration on short notice, without undergoing a time-consuming hiring process.

 - We share new methods and ideas, gain experience by hearing and learning from other biostatisticians, and improve our work by working in close proximity to other biostatisticians.
-Thus, the CBC provides a statistically stimulating environment for our team of biostatisticians, which in turn, benefits your project.
+Thus, the CIDA provides a statistically stimulating environment for our team of biostatisticians, which in turn, benefits your project.